Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     state.predictions_dataset = create_predictions_dataset(pipeline)
 ```

-This is how the stucture of the code looks like for the GUI:
+This is what the structure of the code looks like for the GUI:
 <p align="center">
     <img src="/steps/images/step_5_organisation.svg" width=500>
 </p>